-At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$1,089,691.
-The fund balance unassigned and available for spending at the School's discretion is \$986,744.
+At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$979,405.
+The fund balance unassigned and available for spending at the School's discretion is \$880,924.

 The Debt Service Fund was created to account for resources accumulated and payments made for the principal and interest on long term debt of the School.
-At the end of the current fiscal year, the fund balance totaled \$2,489,154, all of which was restricted to debt service.
+At the end of the current fiscal year, the fund balance totaled \$2,740,209, all of which was restricted to debt service.

 The Capital Projects Fund accounts for the resources restricted for the acquisition and construction of the Miami Campus from bond proceeds.
-At the end of the current fiscal year, fund balance totaled \$502,342, all of which is restricted for capital projects.
+At the end of the current fiscal year, fund balance totaled \$296,132, all of which is restricted for capital projects.

 Special Revenue Fund accounts for specific revenue, such as federal programs and grants that are legally restricted to expenditures for particular purposes.
-At the end of the current fiscal year, fund balance totaled \$836,685, all of which is restricted for payroll and certain costs allowed under the paycheck protection program.
+At the end of the current fiscal year, the fund had no ending balance.